 Read on to determine which of Mexico’s cities could be right for the next stop on your digital nomad journey.

 Traveling soon?
 Don’t forget to buy travel insurance for Mexico.
 Insurance gives you peace of mind, knowing you can get the help you need if anything goes wrong.
 SafetyWing is the provider that I recommend.

 1. Puerto Vallarta, Jalisco

 Puerto Vallarta is one of the best places in Mexico for digital nomads!
 We’ve stayed in Puerto Vallarta multiple times and have plans to return because we love it there so much.
 Luckily, Puerto Vallarta has an international airport, so it’s easy to get there.

 If you’re on a budget, you’ll appreciate that there are so many free things to do in Puerto Vallarta.
 There are also a lot of budget-friendly restaurants.
-One tip we have is to stay away from restaurants on the beach; they are wildly overpriced, and the food quality isn’t that good.
+One tip we have is to avoid restaurants on the beach; they are wildly overpriced, and the food quality isn’t that good.

-Because working remotely is essential, we will add that Puerto Vallarta is a well-established city and has reliable internet.
+Because working remotely is essential, we will add that Puerto Vallarta is a well-established city with reliable internet.
 If you enjoy working from cafes, Puerto Vallarta also has plenty of great options.

 2. Guadalajara, Jalisco

 Guadalajara is one of the best destinations for digital nomads!
 The city boasts some of the best weather in the world with year-round sunny weather!